ess-dmsc-dram/documents/mantid/mpi-design.md

 ### Saving

 Many save operations deal with small data, so this can simply be done from the master rank.
 However, there will also be large data to save, e.g., a processed event workspace.
 In that case we will need parallel writing.
 This is supported by HDF5 (the file format underlying Nexus).
 Basically we just need to gather more detailed requirements and figure out an implementation.
-This should pose no new problems for the MPI design, but will require some effort.
+This should pose no new problems for the MPI design as such, but will require some effort.

 ### Visualization